Snapdragons are short-lived perennials that repeat blooms from spring to fall with large flowers but soon wither in summer due to poor grooming.

 Do Snapdragons Need Deadheading?

-Snapdragons (Antirrhinum), also known as dragon or dog flowers, are a flowering perennial commonly found in many homes and gardens.
+Snapdragons (Antirrhinum), or dragon or dog flowers, are perennials commonly found in many homes and gardens.

 The flowers closely resemble the face of a dragon opening and closing when laterally squeezed, giving it its name, Snapdragons.

-It is common to witness summer blossoms dropping during the extreme heat.
+It is common to witness summer blossoms dropping during extreme heat.

 However, with a timely pruning of flowers, you can rebloom the buds when least expected and make the growth even more vigorous.